 - Consider writing off the item.
 If the value of the item is less than the shipping cost, it might be best to just send a replacement free of charge instead.

 - Find a platform that can automate returns for you.
 Aftership Returns Center or Returnly can easily set up an automated returns process and allow customers to print shipping labels for returns.

-To lessen the chances of returns:
+To reduce the chances of a return:

-- Have clear photos and descriptions of your items.
-Taking pictures from multiple angles and having high resolution photos will show customers exactly what they’re getting.
+Have clear photos and descriptions of your items.
+Taking pictures from multiple angles and having high-resolution photos will show customers exactly what they’re getting.

 - Pay attention during order fulfillment.
 If you are fulfilling orders yourself, make sure you avoid packing the wrong item.
-If you are using a third-party fulfilment center, ensure they are trustworthy and accurate.
+If you are using a third-party fulfillment center, ensure they are trustworthy and accurate.

 Want to know more about international shipping?
 Check out our guide.